 During a version of Black Uhuru’s “Shine Eye Gal” (with some vocals stylings borrowed from Junior Reid’s One Blood) a lone passer-by got up and done his stuff.
 He was still there when I returned about ten minutes later.
 The duo were half way through Daft Punk’s “Get Lucky” the dancer now jacketless and doing a bad nervous twitch/Jagger strut type dance mixed with a impression of a chicken.
 Well worth 80 pence of anyone’s money.
 And the music?
 It certainly beats the “Theme from The Deer hunter” any day!
 P

 Today on my lunchtime jaunt to Waitrose in Bloomsbury to pick up some halloween novelties I spotted a mythical character not usually seen around these parts.
-The guy was in his mid 60’s, grey hair styled into a compact quiff and had on a nice pair of chunky crepes.
-The leather biker’s jacket he was wearing had a selection of iron cross patches on the back and he looked at me straight in the eye as if I was his enemy then he gave me a scowl.
-This was a genuine teddy boy/greaser hybrid that you’d once see in English seaside towns or driving buses in the Midlands in the 1970’s.
+The guy was in his mid 60’s, grey hair styled into a compact quiff and had on a pair of chunky brothel creepers.
+The leather biker’s jacket he wore had a selection of patches (a few shaped like Iron Crosses) on the back and he looked me straight in the eye as if I was his enemy and gave me such a scowl.
+This was a genuine teddy boy/greaser hybrid that once frequented English seaside towns or drove buses in the Midlands in the 1970’s.

 I automatically assumed that he’d just come out of the Rebel Threads – Clothing of the bad, beautiful & misunderstood exhibition at The Horse Hospital.
 The exhibition is free and until Saturday 4th November it features a small selection of what is on offer upstairs in The Contemporary Wardrobe Collection.
 So if you like “yer vintage threads” well this one is for you!
 P